Auction-time bidding in Search Ads 360 bid strategies

 A budget bid strategy can only be created in a budget plan.

-About 7 days after auction-time bidding is enabled in a Search Ads 360 bid strategy, specified constraints (such as minimum bid and maximum bid and ad position targets) won't apply to the Google Ads campaigns that are managed by the bid strategy.
+About 7 days after auction-time bidding is enabled in a Search Ads 360 bid strategy, specified constraints (such as minimum bid, maximum bid, and ad position targets) won't apply to the Google Ads campaigns that are managed by the bid strategy.
 The constraints do apply to any non-Google Ads campaigns in the bid strategy.

 - Enable auction-time bidding in a Search Ads 360 conversions or revenue (ROI) bid strategy.